Your Genesys Blog Subscription has been confirmed!

 Empathy is a key ingredient in every CX Heroes story.
 Another ingredient is the willingness to find a solution.
 And that’s exactly what Norma did for the people of Mexico City.

 Watch the Telefonica CX Heroes video.
-The Genesys CX Heroes program celebrates agents, just like Norma, who go the extra mile for their customers.
-Nominate your company and customer service representatives today for the Genesys CX Heroes program.
+The Genesys Heroes program celebrates agents, just like Norma, who go the extra mile for their customers.
+Nominate your company and customer service representatives today for the Genesys Heroes program.

 Subscribe to our free newsletter and get the Genesys blog updates in your inbox.